 Scientific, commercial, and government flight test communities are highly encouraged to rapidly make use of this band.

-My advice?
-Please use it!"
 It can help solved many of the regulatory and equipment provisioning issues facing a mobile test team that requires access to multiple locations in different countries.
 Many telemetry vendors recognize this and are now developing and producing transmitters, receivers, and antenna to utilize this band.